-When you are presenting workshop content, and ask the audience a question, are you are greeted with dead silence?
-Isn’t the silence deafening?!
-Do you rush and try to fill in with an answer to cover the blank looks, deadened stares or the outright “I wish this session were over” silence.
-Now what do you do?
+When you are delivering workshop learning content, and ask the audience a question, have you been greeted with dead silence?
+Isn’t the silence deafening?
+Do you rush and try to fill in with an answer to cover the blank looks, deadened stares, or the distinct “I wish this session were over” silence.
+When this occurs, what do you do?

 - Should you attempt to cover the roaring silence?

 - Is there an alternate way to handle the silence?

 - Is there a way to prevent the silence?